ess-dmsc/kafka-to-nexus/CONTRIBUTING.md

 ## Issues

-For issues that may require adding breaking changes or changes in the functionality of the code (ie not tiny bits of refactoring) create a ticket on the ESS Jira board with the label `FW&FW`
+For issues that require changes in the functionality of the code (i.e. not tiny bits of refactoring) create a ticket on the [ESS JIRA board](https://jira.esss.lu.se/secure/RapidBoard.jspa?rapidView=167&view=detail&quickFilter=2154) with the label `FW&FW`

 ## Branching